Cybercrime Ad Hoc Committee

 Uruguay stated that the convention should take into account the already existing international legal instruments to combat ICT crimes.
 It also stated that in cases of overlapping jurisdictions of two or more states, temporal priority in the investigation and complaint should be taken into account.
 Last, it mentioned that human rights and fundamental freedoms should be taken into account when drafting the convention and that they should be aligned with the UDHR, the ICCPR, and other relevant international human rights legal instruments.

 The next steps

-The next step in the process is gathering of the national views on the scope, objectives, and structures (elements) of the new convention.
-Member states are responding to an invitation from the Chair of the Ad Hoc Committee to do so.
-The first session of the Ad Hoc Committee, held 17-28 January 2022, will follow.
+The next step in the process would be gathering of the national views on international cooperation, technical assistance, preventive measures, the mechanism of implementation, the final provisions, and the preamble of the new convention.
+The third session of the Ad Hoc Committee, will be held 29 August–9 September 2022.

 1. The UN Ad Hoc Committee will be in focus as negotiations of the UN Cybercrime Convention advance.
 The main question will be how to reconcile the text proposed by Russia with the solutions developed by the Budapest Convention.